dlandon/logitechmediaserver/README.md

 - Organization and code cleanup.

 2017-04-22
-- Added PUID and PGID for proper appdata ownership settings for unRAID.
+- Added PUID and PGID for proper appdata ownership settings for Unraid.